-A variety of research methods applicable to the scholarly analysis of drama therapy theory and practice are introduced through critical examinations of interdisciplinary arts and drama therapy research.
-Ethical issues specific to research in drama therapy are addressed.
+This course is designed to foster the acquisition of knowledge and methodological tools in arts-based, qualitative and quantitative methods relevant to the field of drama therapy.
+Emphasis is placed on the use of the practical tools necessary to conduct reliable and valid research.
 Creative Arts Therapies Courses (Music Therapy Option) MTHY 600 Music Therapy Advanced Literature (3 credits) In this course, students examine music therapy and related literature in order to deepen their understanding of the influences on their own clinical and conceptual work.
 Cultural, musical, and theoretical frameworks are analyzed; these include psychodynamic, humanistic, cognitive behavioural, and other frameworks.
 Emphasis is placed on the integration of theory and music therapy process, assessment, intervention, and evidence-based practice.
 MTHY 601 Music Therapy Supervision, Teaching, and Learning (3 credits) Examination of current theories and practices in clinical music therapy supervision and in university teaching and learning.
 Through lectures, demonstrations, and applied practice, students develop the necessary advanced professional competencies for clinical supervision and for excellence in teaching and learning.
 Topics include, but are not limited to, learning styles, teaching strategies, infusion of technology in instruction, and the creation of effective learning communities.
 MTHY 602 Advanced Clinical Improvisation in Music Therapy I (1.5 credits) This course explores the applications of clinical improvisation processes in therapy and assessment.
 The specific focus is determined by identified student strengths and needs, and may include Nordoff and Robbins techniques; advanced piano techniques; analytical music therapy; and others.
 MTHY 603 Advanced Clinical Improvisation in Music Therapy II (1.5 credits) Prerequisite: MTHY 602, or equivalent.